Custom 3D printable pony models. Because the world needs more 3D printed ponies.

-Currently I accept Paypal and Monero as payment methods.
+Currently I accept Paypal as the payment methods.
 I will send you a paypal.me link.

 Any and all customs related fees (import duties or tax) are the responsibility of the commissioner.
 I will not cover any unexpected customs fees.

 A typical commission takes about 2 months to complete.
 This includes planning, modeling, experimenting, printing, post-processing (smoothing) and painting.
 For details, please see my work process details.
 If you have a specific deadline, please let me know in advance and I'll let you know if it's possible.

 I will publish the 3D printable model files on Thingiverse and I will publish pictures of the final product on Deviantart and on my website.
 I might livestream the design process and/or the 3D printing process.
 I may publicly post pictures of the unfinished product.

 Please note that I am only one person.
 Unforeseen events may come up and cause delays.
 If this ever happens, I will always keep you informed.

 Since you are buying a product made just for you, you cannot return your product.
 Once you pay for a commission, you can no longer receive a refund.

 Once your product is finished, I will take it to the post office as soon as possible.
 Delivery times depend on postal services.